Bleedmagic/xml-based-fhlc/README.md

 #### Push Your Branch to GitHub

-  `git push --set-upstream origin feat-username-task` (Necessary for first time)
+  `git push --set-upstream origin feat-username-task` (For first time)

   `git push` or `git pull` afterward